hchapman/hchapman.github.io/research.md

 My research interests have tended towards the intersection of combinatorics, topology and geometry, with a primary focus on random knots.
-I am studying under the direction of <a href="http://www.jasoncantarella.com">Jason Cantarella</a>.
+I completed my PhD under the direction of <a href="http://www.jasoncantarella.com">Jason Cantarella</a>.

 ## Publications